Fact Sheet 2015

 The L-1 Visa

-- As with the H-1B, the L-1 is held by the employer, not the worker.
+- As with the H-1B visa, the L-1 visa is held by the employer, not the worker.
 There is no cap on the number of L-1 visas that may be issued.
-The visa is renewable for up to six years for specialty workers and seven years for managers and there is no wage minimum.
-The L-1 may be utilized by persons in managerial, executive, or specialized knowledge fields.
+The visa is renewable for up to six years for specialty workers and seven years for managers and there is no wage minimum..

-- A worker who comes to the U.S. on an L-1 visa can be sponsored by the employer for permanent U.S. citizenship, but very few receive sponsorship.
+- A worker who comes to the U.S. on an L-1 visa can be sponsored by the employer for permanent U.S. citizenship, but very few receive sponsorship (about 5,000 in FY 2014 were sponsored for citizenship).

 H-1B Visa Workforce

-- In FY 2012, among all H-1B beneficiaries, for 46 percent the highest degree held was a bachelor’s degree, 41 percent held a master’s degree, and 12 percent held a doctorate or professional degree.
-Nearly three-quarters of approved H-1B beneficiaries were between 25 and 34 years old.
+- In FY 2014, among all H-1B beneficiaries, for 45 percent the highest degree held was a bachelor’s degree, 43 percent held a master’s degree, and 12 percent held a doctorate or professional degree.
+Just over 75 percent of approved H-1B beneficiaries were under 35 years old.

 The “Best and the Brightest” Myth

-- Fifty-four percent, 130,528, of the H-1B visas in FY 2010 went to non-immigrants for “entry-level” positions.
+- Fifty-four percent, 130,528, of the H-1B visas in FY 2010, the most recent year with available data, went to non-immigrants for “entry-level” positions.
 Entry-level positions require a “basic understanding of duties and perform routine tasks requiring limited judgment.”
+Entry-level positions also happen to be the lowest paid.

-- Only six percent of the H-1B visa holders in FY 2010 received compensation in the top pay grade (level IV), a reflection of highly specialized skills.
+- Only six percent of the H-1B visa beneficiaries in FY 2010, the most recent year with available data, received compensation in the top pay grade (level IV), a reflection of highly specialized skills.

 - Employers have the option of sponsoring H-1B beneficiaries for permanent status, but few do.
-Just over 30,000 H-1B beneficiaries had their applications for permanent status certified in FY 2012 and for various reasons, not all of these certified petitions will lead to permanent status.
-Considering the size of the H-1B workforce is likely over 500,000, this means that few workers transition to permanent status.
+Just over 50,000 H-1B beneficiaries had their applications for permanent status certified in FY 2014 and for various reasons, not all of these certified petitions will lead to permanent status.
+Considering over 315,000 H-1B visa were issued and renewed in FY 2014 and the size of the H-1B workforce is projected to be nearly 900,000, few employers are transitioning guest workers to permanent status.
 If a skilled worker is exceptionally talented, a company should be motivated to keep the worker permanently.
-Instead the lack of sponsorship has fueled speculation that guest workers are used as cheap, temporary labor.
+Instead, the lack of sponsorships is further evidence that guest workers are used as cheap, temporary labor.

-- Body shops are also an abundant source of Department of Labor (DOL) complaints.
-According to the DOL, a large majority of the wage and hour complaints it receives are related to activities at body shops.
+- Body shops are an abundant source of Department of Labor (DOL) complaints.
+According to the DOL, a large majority of the wage and hour complaints it received in FY 2009 were related to activities at body shops.
 In the Northeast region, where body shops predominate, “nearly all of the complaints [DOL] receive involve staffing companies and that the number of complaints are growing.”

 - The use of body shops makes it difficult to enforce H-1B laws.
 Body shops may contract out H-1B workers to a third-party employer who then contracts out the H-1B worker to a different employer. “[O]nly the staffing company, as the employer who has petitioned for the visa and made the attestations to comply, is technically accountable and ultimately liable for complying with program requirements.”